ContextLab/davos/paper/paper.md

 statements *version-sensitive*.
-Adding a [version specifier](https://www.python.org/dev/peps/pep-0440/#version-specifiers) to an onion comment will cause `davos` to search for the smuggled package in the local environment (as usual), and if it exists, additionally check whether the installed version satisfies the given constraint(s).
+Adding a [version specifier](https://www.python.org/dev/peps/pep-0440/#version-specifiers) to an onion comment will cause `davos` to search for the smuggled package in the local environment (as usual), and if it is found, further check whether the installed version satisfies the given constraint(s).
 If either check fails, `davos` will install and use a suitable version of the package: